Air Florida Flight 90: Weather conditions

-Improper de-icing procedures
+Improper deicing procedures

-The Boeing 737 was de-iced with a mixture of heated water and monopropylene glycol by American Airlines, under a ground-service agreement with Air Florida.
+The Boeing 737 was deiced with a mixture of heated water and monopropylene glycol by American Airlines, under a ground-service agreement with Air Florida.
 That agreement specified that covers for the pitot tubes, static ports, and engine inlets had to be used, but the American Airlines employees failed to comply with those rules.
-One deicing vehicle was used by two different operators, who chose widely different mixture percentages to de-ice the left and right sides of the aircraft.
+One deicing vehicle was used by two different operators, who chose widely different mixture percentages to deice the left and right sides of the aircraft.
 Subsequent testing of the deicing truck showed, "the mixture dispensed differed substantially from the mixture selected" (18% actual vs. 30% selected).
 The inaccurate mixture was the result of the replacement of the standard nozzle, "...which is specially modified and calibrated, with a non-modified, commercially available nozzle."
 The operator had no means to determine if the proportioning valves were operating properly because no "mix monitor" was installed on the nozzle.